Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You often feel like you’re special but might not brag about it outright.
-Instead, you drop hints about how unique or superior you are compared to others.
+They often feel like They’re special but might not brag about it outright.
+Instead, they drop hints about how unique or superior they are compared to others.

 Passive-Aggression